PopulateTools/gobierto-budgets-data/README.md

 3 - Run `bundle install`

-4 - Create two databases, one for forecast data, and other for execution data.
+4 - Create two databases, one for planned data, and other for executed data.
 In postgres you can do it using `createdb`.
 Example:
-  - `createdb budgets-forecast`
+  - `createdb budgets-planned`
-  - `createdb budgets-execution`
+  - `createdb budgets-executed`

 5 - Run the script:
-  - To load the forecast data: `$ bin/rails runner import.rb budgets-forecast planned`
+  - To load the planned data: `$ bin/rails runner import.rb budgets-planned planned`
-  - To load the forecast data: `$ bin/rails runner import.rb budgets-execution executed`
+  - To load the planned data: `$ bin/rails runner import.rb budgets-executed executed`

 ## Understanding the data